AshishRajIITI/strive-bw1-spotify-clone/README.md

   <img width="100" alt="Strive Logo" src="https://strive.school/assets/strive_logo02.png">
 </div>

-### Build Week 1 Portfolio Project - Spotify Clone
+#### Build Week 1 Portfolio Project - Spotify Clone

-> Our first Bootstrap5 project used to wet our feet using bootstraps standard components, no major frontend framework implemented, just a simple bootstrap one pager.
+> Our 1st team build week assignment and portfolio project which is a Spotify Clone

 ![screenshot](./strive-m2-d2-netlify-app.png)

-Standard boostrap5, used the CDN to serve the css and javascript, will implement a build process in the next project.
+Each team member was assigned and took ownership of a page and also specific/bespoke app functionality to deliver consistent and reliable features improvements over a full 5 day period.

 #### Built With